kailoon/kailoon.com/src/posts/2023/04/notion-design-brief.md

 - **Design Goals** Design expectation, success indicator for evaluation of the design

 for each section I provided couple of questions to understand what should ask from your client.

-{% figure '965shots_so_p5orwe', 'Notion Design Brief template Mockup', 'Design Brief Sections -- feel free to customize it based on your needs' %}
+{% figure 'design_brief_sections', 'Design Brief Sections', 'Design Brief Sections -- feel free to customize it based on your needs' %}

 Before meeting make sure to review the template and make your questions ready, during the meeting also write answers on your notebook as a draft, while you can record the meeting. (always ask before record their voice)